 - Millennium Falcon: Smugglers Run — When you enter the ride entrance, look up for the Single Rider sign straight ahead.
 Take a right down the hallway to the staircases that lead you to where you receive your assigned position.
 This is a great quick option, but chances are you will be the flight engineer rather than a pilot or gunner (although we have gotten lucky when other guests asked us to trade).
 Make sure you are OK with getting what you're assigned.
 Also, you do bypass Hondo and other pre-show queue elements important to the ride storyline.

-- Splash Mountain — Enter through the ride exit and a cast member will direct you to the Single Rider line.
+- Splash Mountain (closed but maybe Tiana's Bayou Adventure will have a Single Rider line when it opens) — Enter through the ride exit and a cast member will direct you to the Single Rider line.

 Disney California Adventure Single Rider Attractions:

 - Radiator Springs Racers — This is our favorite ride to utilize single rider, especially in the morning, when the Single Rider line is short.
 Stay in the left-hand lane when you enter the queue.
-Because each car has two rows of three, parties of two, four or five, there are a lot of empty seats to fill.
+Each car has two rows of three, so that means parties of two, four or five leave a lot of empty seats to fill.

 - Incredicoaster — The Single Rider entrance is partway up the Boardwalk.
 You'll wait and then be sent up and down elevators to wait again to be sent to your row.
 The standby queue is pretty efficient for this ride (and we have seat preferences) so this is not a Single Rider line we use often.